-Another important feature of a good MSP is their ability to stay up-to-date on the latest technology and invest in their own staff to constantly further their education.
+Another important feature of a good Managed Service Provider is their ability to stay up-to-date on the latest technology and invest in their own staff to constantly further their education.
 When you use MSP services, you get this advanced education as a bonus, since you don’t have to pay for it separately.

 Check out an MSP’s blog to see what they write about most often.
 Compare their services to those of other companies, and focus on their ability to make customized recommendations.
-Make sure that they are familiar and able to provide you with great IT service, while also maintaining security and compliance standards like HIPAA, PCI, and SOX – depending on your industry.
+Make sure that they are familiar and able to provide you with great IT service.
+In addition, they should prioritize security and compliance standards like HIPAA, PCI, and SOX – depending on your industry.

 As your consultants, we pride ourselves on providing a formula to stay compliant, no matter the industry.

 Managed Services Response Time and Availability

 In addition to the services they offer, you’ll want to know whether you can trust an MSP to efficiently manage your network.
 One of the ways to measure this is through response time.

-During the initial consultation, ask about a response guarantee, and compare this with how quickly, on average, your company will likely need a response.
+During the initial consultation, ask about a response guarantee.
+Compare this with how quickly, on average, your company will likely need a response.

 It’s also a good idea to know where the company is based and whether they receive their own calls, outsource them to a call center, or both.
 A hybrid of the two can greatly benefit you so that wait times are much lower.

-Each individual response time will vary—based on the company’s working hours and how many technicians they have available—but it will give you a good idea of whether an MSP can deliver the speed of service your business needs.
+Each individual response time will vary, based on the company’s working hours and how many technicians they have available.
+However, it will give you a good idea of whether an MSP can deliver the speed of service your business needs.